9-Day Horse Riding from Osh, Kyrgyzstan in the Alay Mountains

 Highlights of the trip

-Alay mountains – Central Asia’s Trekking Utopia.
-The place where the titanic mountains blend with rushing rivers, lush-green pastures and nomadic spirit.
+Alay Mountains – Central Asia’s Trekking Utopia.
+The place where the titanic mountains blend with rushing rivers, lush green pastures, and a nomadic spirit.
 Enhance your immersion in this utopia by adding a horse-riding experience to your journey.

 Tour Details